How DPR Rodgers successfully navigated Target Value Design for Atrium Health

 Target Value Design (TVD), the process of designing towards a budget without sacrificing quality or extending schedules, is increasingly popular with owners.
 TVD works when everyone involved in a project is part of the process.
 It requires true collaboration, transparency, rapid estimating, and rapid decision-making.

-Atrium Health, a non-profit health organization based in Charlotte, North Carolina, employed TVD to build a new rehabilitation hospital and acute care bed tower at the Atrium Carolinas Medical Center (CMC) campus.
-Atrium awarded the $650M project to DPR Rodgers (a joint venture between DPR Construction and Rodgers Builders), NBBJ, and WSP.
-To manage the projects, Stantec was selected to augment Atrium’s in-house staff.
+Atrium Health embarked on a massive $650 million project involving the construction of a new rehabilitation hospital and an acute care bed tower at the Atrium Carolinas Medical Center (CMC) campus.
+To manage this undertaking, Atrium enlisted the help of DPR Rodgers (a joint venture of DPR Construction and Rodgers Builders), along with NBBJ and WSP.
+Preconstruction planning for these projects took place separately.

 Join Checks All the Boxes for TVD

-The estimators who weren’t as familiar with the TVD process had the common concerns about switching to a new platform, but they soon adapted.
+As with the rehab project, the Atrium Bed Tower TVD team consisted of 30+ people working in cluster groups, including the owner’s group, design team, and contractors.
+Estimators unfamiliar with TVD initially had concerns about switching to a new platform, but they adapted quickly.
 They liked the ability to restrict access to cost and quantity changes where needed.
 They also had the flexibility to note rough order of magnitude costs when a specific design wasn’t known; they could include allowances where appropriate for unknown items pending design confirmation.

-“I have worked with several projects and have seen different methods for tracking decision-making during construction.
+I have worked with several projects and have seen different methods for tracking decision-making during construction.
 Compared to those, I would say that Join is very intuitive.
 I like how it breaks down into individual items that can be reviewed and how it sends out messages to different teammates to say, “Hey, we put something in Join.
-Come check it out.”Jamey Basinger, Atrium
+Come check it out.

 “What we’ve used in the past were traditional spreadsheet files, which were kind of scary at times.
 What I like about Join is it’s web-based.
 Anyone can go into it.
 It’s live.
 There’s no, ‘Hey, this is an old version’ or the formula isn’t working correctly..
 The fact that Join is automated leaves very little opportunity for human error.
 It puts up guardrails to prevent someone like me from breaking formula links and miscalculating totals.”